jnalanko/VOMM/README.txt

     Enables run length encoding

 --depth [integer depth]
-    Enables depth pruning to the given depth
+    Enables depth pruning to the given depth.
+ALSO ENABLES MAXREP PRUNING.

 --entropy [float threshold]
     Use entropy-style contexts with the given threshold